 Basic tips for a safe start

-1. Learn the traffic rules: knowing them helps you move with confidence and avoid problems.
+1. Learn the traffic rules: Knowing them helps you move with confidence and avoid problems.

-3. Take care of your bike: check that the brakes, wheels and chain are in good condition before leaving.
+3. Take care of your bike: Check that the brakes, wheels and chain are in good condition before leaving.

 5. Share and teach: Setting an example and teaching others fosters a safer environment for everyone.